shriyacrao/network-device-monitoring-dashboard/README.md

 (`'* * * * *'`).
 For a live demo where you want visible changes faster, or slower to avoid overwhelming the alert feed, edit the cron expression in `startHeartbeatJob()`.

+## Notes

+This project simulates network infrastructure monitoring using scheduled heartbeat checks rather than communicating with real networking hardware.
+It is intended as a demonstration of full-stack development concepts including authentication, dashboards, background jobs, REST APIs, and data visualization.